ubaldot/vim-replica/README.md

 can run `jupyter kernelspec list` from the command line of your terminal to see the list of kernels installed on your machine.

-See jupyter console docs for more information.
+Search for `jupyter console` docs on the Internet for more information.

 ## Usage
 #### Commands